Inspired by Grandma’s kitchen, these are the very best old-fashioned Christmas cookies for a plate of vintage sweet treats this holiday season.

 - 15. Raspberry Cheesecake Thumbprints

 - 18. Chocolate Covered Shortbread

 Getting ready for baking

-If you like to have a few big baking days leading up to the holidays, be sure to save all the cookie recipes you’ll. be using.
+If you like to have a few big baking days leading up to the holidays, save all the cookie recipes you’ll have. be using.
 Either print them, bookmark them, or save to Pinterest.